damiannolan/dotfiles/README.md

 2. `cd ~/.dotfiles`
 3. `./install.sh`

-In order to get mouse support in tumx
+In order to get mouse support in tmux

 1. Download [mouseterm](https://bitheap.org/mouseterm/)
 2. Brew Cash has already installed easysimbl, spotlight find and run it.
 It creates the directories for the next step